Destruction of cultural heritage during the Gaza war: Overview

 On 7 October 2023, Hamas attacked Israel, killing more than a thousand people (including more than 800 civilians) and taking some 251 hostages.
 In response Israel began a counterattack on Gaza; its initial focus was on the northern Gaza Strip, and bombing intensified towards the end of 2023 and expanded to the south with ground invasions to the extent that more half of the buildings in the Strip had been damaged or destroyed by January 2024.
 More than 46,600 Palestinians had been killed by the time of a ceasefire in January 2025, with the majority consisting of women and children, and there was extensive damage to civilian infrastructure.
 Israel's bombing campaign is one of the most destructive in recent history, and nearly 80% of the buildings in the Gaza Strip were damaged or destroyed during the conflict by July 2025.
 The destruction has left residential areas devastated, and 1.9 million people have been displaced.
 In addition, the Israeli military established bases on some archaeological sites such as Anthedon.

 The Palestinian Ministry of Culture published several interim reports on the impact of the war on Gaza's cultural heritage.
 In February 2024, they reported that 44 people involved with arts and culture were killed and around 200 historic buildings were damaged or destroyed, along with 12 museums and numerous cultural centres.
 Intangible cultural heritage has also been affected through the loss of centres that provided community activities and supported Gazan culture.
 In January 2025, shortly after the ceasefire, the Ministry of Culture began a process of evaluating the impact on the ground.
-UNESCO has an ongoing damage assessment.
-Due to an inability to access Gaza it has been able to verify the impact on a smaller number of sites: 114 as of 6 October 2025.
+UNESCO has an ongoing damage assessment and initially relied primarily on satellite image; since the ceasefire of October 2025 this has been complemented by "rapid on-site assessments".
+As of March 2026 it has identified damage at 164 sites.
 The Centre for Cultural Heritage Preservation with the Endangered Archaeology in the Middle East and North Africa project at the University of Oxford compiled a report on the impact of the war.
 Data collected in June to September 2024 documented damage to 226 cultural heritage sites in the Gaza Strip.
 On the ground in Gaza, Palestinian archaeologist Fadel al-Utol has been coordinating a group documenting the destruction of cultural heritage sites.
 The World Bank estimated that over US$300 million damage had been caused to Gaza's cultural heritage by the end of January 2024, part of US$18 billion damage to Gaza's built infrastructure.
 Restoring all the damaged sites would take nearly a decade.
+Following the ceasefire in late 2025, the Palestinian government and UNESCO developed a recovery plan which included US$133 for historical sites.